 Check the Moisture Level First

 Before starting your watering chores, make sure to check the soil's moisture with one of our 3 in 1 plant meters to ensure it's really in need of water!
-So many "over love" their plants, and the meter prongs will give you a definite reading on whether it's time to water or not!
+So many "over love" their plants, and the meter prongs will give you a definite reading on whether it's time to water or not so you aren't asking "Does my plant need more or less water?"!
 So many plants have beat the odds of drowning with this little handy, dandy device!

 Type of Water